Personal Support Services

-The Citadel Department of Public Safety (DPS) is a full service law enforcement agency charged with ensuring the safety of all students, visitors and staff.
-All state-certified and state-commissioned police officers, our staff is here to address your needs.
-The One Card Office (Citadel ID card), parking concerns and law enforcement assistance are located at 208 Richardson Avenue.
+The Citadel Department of Public Safety (PSAF) is a full service law enforcement agency with all state-certified and state- commissioned police officers, charged with ensuring the safety of all students, visitors and staff.

 Chief Michael Turner, Director of Public Safety

 The Citadel Chapel offers a variety of ministry to cadets and students, including worship services, mission opportunities, counseling and support services.
-Additionally, the Chaplain is available to support everyone with complete confidentiality and unbiased understanding.
-There are 21 different campus ministries that operate on campus providing worship and counseling services.
+Additionally, the Chaplain and Associate Chaplains are available to support everyone with complete confidentiality and unbiased understanding.
+There are over 20 different campus ministries that operate on campus providing worship and counseling services.
 Please see the resources listed here and reach out to the Chapel office with any questions or concerns.

 Mark Clark Hall, 3rd Floor